PinaComa/I_am_Learning_RUST/README.md

 Rust doesn’t use a garbage collector like Java or C#.
 Instead, it uses ownership to manage memory safely and efficiently — all at compile time.

 ### 🚫 Garbage Collector vs 🛠️ Manual Memory vs 🦀 Rust Ownership
-Approach	Pros	Cons
+Approach	+Pros	-Cons
-Garbage Collector	Easy to use, fewer memory bugs	Slower runtime, unpredictable pauses Manual Memory (C/C++)	Full control, fast runtime	Error-prone, hard to manage Rust Ownership	Safe, fast, no GC needed	Steeper learning curve, compile-time rules Rust gives you manual-level performance with garbage-collector-level safety — thanks to ownership.
+Garbage Collector	  + Easy to use, fewer memory bugs	  - Slower runtime, unpredictable pauses Manual Memory (C/C++)	+ Full control, fast runtime	    - Error-prone, hard to manage Rust Ownership	 + Safe, fast, no GC needed	Steeper learning curve, - compile-time rules

+Rust gives you manual-level performance with garbage-collector-level safety — thanks to ownership.

 ### 📦 What Is Ownership?